allegroai/clearml-docs/docs/integrations/pytorch_lightning.md

 instructions.
 :::

-When integrated in code, ClearML automatically captures models created with PyTorch Lightning and parameters created using LightningCLI.
+When integrated in code, ClearML automatically captures PyTorch Lightning's models and parameters.

 All you have to do is simply add two lines of code to your PyTorch Lightning script: